clicon/clixon-docs/backend.rst

 Flags
 ^^^^^
 A programmer can also use XML flags that are set in "src" and "target" XML trees to identify what has changed.
-The following flags are used to makr the trees:
+The following flags are used to mark the trees:

 XML_FLAG_DEL
   All deleted XML nodes in "src" and all its descendants